Statement of the National Executive Committee on the occasion of the 90th Anniversary of the ANC

 Glory to the Victories of 90 years of Struggle!

-Forward march, to the eradication of the legacy of racism, sexism, colonialism
+Forward march, to the eradication of the legacy of racism, sexism, colonialism and apartheid!

 Long live the African National Congress!